bvvamsik/FirstTimeTensorFlow/README.md

 # FirstTimeTensorFlow
-## This repo is for the beginners on how to use Python/Anaconda with TensorFlow
+This repo is for the beginners on how to use Python/Anaconda with TensorFlow

-*Star
+### Python3/Anaconda, Tensorflow